aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/visual-parameters/customize-text-font/_index.md

 ---
-title: "Customize Human-Readable Text and Font"
+title: "Customize Text and Font"
 description: "Learn how to configure human-readable barcode text position, font size, color, alignment, visibility, and spacing in Aspose.BarCode for Java."
 type: docs
 weight: 60